 Directors hold office until the next annual general meeting of the shareholders of the Company when their successor is duly elected, or until their successor is appointed if an office is vacated in accordance with the articles of the Company.

-The Company is required to have an audit committee, the committee members are Messrs.
-Lee, Meyer and McNaughton, all of whom are independent directors.
-The Company also has a Compensation Committee.
+The Company has an Audit Committee, comprised of Messrs.
+Lee, Meyer and Spilsbury, all of whom are independent directors.
+Mr. Lee acts as Chairman of the Audit Committee.